 In small counties such as San Juan, the duties of the County coroner are combined with the prosecuting attorney.
 The coroner is responsible for investigating and certifying the cause of death in those cases where death is sudden, unexpected, or the result of an accident or unlawful means.
-Randall K. Gaylord and Charles Silverman are available 24/7 to respond to a death, and to investigate and answer questions.
+Randall K. Gaylord and other deputies are available 24/7 to respond to a death, and to investigate and answer questions.

 Because we are trained as lawyers, not doctors, we rely on the

 assistance of many others to accomplish our work.
 We coordinate with

 sheriff deputies, local doctors and medical staff, hospice workers,

 forensic pathologists, regional medical examiners, investigators, and

 There is no morgue in San Juan County and the coroner has no vehicles

 or equipment.
 The remains of deceased persons within the jurisdiction of